embedded-iota/iota-iot-network-protocol/README.md

 ###### Node Group

-A Node Group MUST be group of Sensor- or Payment Nodes.
+A Node Group MUST be group of Sensor- and/or Payment Nodes.
 They MUST fulfil the same or similar purpose.
 All Nodes within a Node Group MUST be in an Area Width.